-The Serbia international has been a revelation in Amsterdam, scoring 28 goals and providing 16 assists in 41 appearances across all competitions.
-His magical display against Real Madrid in the Champions League functioned as a retort to those who criticised Tadic for swapping the Premier League for the Eredivisie last summer.
+The Serbia international has been a revelation in Amsterdam, scoring 53 goals in 94 appearances across all competitions.
+His magical display against Real Madrid in the Champions League functioned as a retort to those who criticised Tadic for swapping the Premier League for the Eredivisie in 2018.
 It was clearly the right move for an immensely talented player who helped Ajax reach the semi-finals of the Champions League last season.

 Striker: Shane Long

 Current club: Southampton